ibm-cloud-docs/EventStreams/quick_setup_guide.md

 After you create topics, you can use the CLI to [list topics](#ibmcloud_es_topic_list_cli), [delete topics](#ibmcloud_es_topic_delete_cli), and [update the configuration of topics](#ibmcloud_es_topic_update_cli).
 You can also [view details about your cluster](#ibmcloud_es_cluster_cli) using the CLI.

-_Bring in information like suggested topic naming strategies_

 #### List a topic using the **ibmcloud es topics** command
 {: #ibmcloud_es_topic_list_cli}